-Assistive technology: equipment or devices that help you do things you can't do because of your disability.
-Assistive technology may also help you do something more easily or safely.
+Assistive technology: equipment or devices that help a person do things they can't do because of a disability.
+Assistive technology may also help a person do something more easily or safely.
 [12]

-Child restraint buckle cover: an accessory product that is placed over the top of the buckle release on the inbuilt harness of a child restraint.
+Child restraint buckle cover: an accessory product that is placed over the top of the buckle release on the built-in harness of a child restraint.
 (Appendix 1)

-Seatbelt buckle cover: an accessory product that is placed over the top of the adult seatbelt buckle to prevent the occupant from accessing the seatbelt's release button.
+Seatbelt buckle cover: an accessory product that is placed over the top of the vehicle seatbelt buckle to prevent the occupant from accessing the seatbelt's release button.
 (Appendix 1)